aws-samples/amazon-rekognition-heatmap/README.md

 1. [Create a Notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html) in Amazon SageMaker.
   a.
 Notebook instance type: t2.medium.
   b.
 IAM role: Create a new role.
-2. Click the instance you just created.
+2. Add Rekognition access permission to SageMaker.
   a.
+Click the instance you just created.
+  b.
 In the Permissions and encryption section, click the IAM role ARN.
 This will bring you to the IAM page.
-  b.
+  c.
 Click the Attach ploicies button.
 Find the AmazonRekognitionFullAccess policy and attach it.
-  c.
+  d.
 Then go back to the SageMaker console page.
 3. Download the HeatMap_Code.ipynb file from here and upload it into your Jupyter notebook.
 4. Open the HeatMap_Code and change the required parameters (```bucketName``` and ```imageName```) at the beginning.
 5. Then you can run the code and see a HeatMap layer been added on your picture.